mdlincoln/hypothesisr/cran-comments.md

 ## Resubmission

-This is a revised submission.
-In this version I have:

-- Wrapped 'Hypothes.is' in single quotes in the DESCRIPTION
+This bug fix addresses a failing test caused by a minor <hypothes.is> API change.

 ## Test environments

-- local OS X install, R 3.3.0
+- local OS X install, R 3.3.1
 - ubuntu 12.04 (on travis-ci), R 3.3.0
 - win-builder (devel and release)